jaymcgavren/presentations/go/oreilly/2019/slides.md

 # Introduction to the Go Programming Language

-# Introduction

 ## About me

-* Author, _Head First Go_
+* Author, _Head First Ruby_ and _Head First Go_
-* Treehouse software development instructor
+* 4 years experience as online software development instructor
+* See my recent courses at `https://teamtreehouse.com`

 ## Where to Learn Go